fullerrd/SIP18-Talk/presentation.md

 ## Modularize higherKinds
 # What functionality does higherKinds provide?

-* higherKinds allow for the abstraction of types that are themselves abstracted.
+* higherKinds allow for the abstraction of types that are themselves abstract.

                            proper    first-order           higher-order

         values             10        (x: Int) => x         (f: (Int => Int)) => f(10)
         types (classes)    String    List                  Functors and Monads

-* This is refered to as higer-order abstraction.
+* Abstraction over types do not loose their ability to be abstrated over in languages that support higer-order abstraction.
 *

 ## Modularize existentials